-The Triaz Group, situated in Freiburg, southern Germany includes the mail order companies Waschbär der Umweltversand, Minibär, Vivanda, PranaHaus and B&W. Triaz has 360 employees.
+The Triaz Group, situated in Freiburg, southern Germany includes the mail order companies Waschbär der Umweltversand, Minibär, Vivanda and PranaHaus.
+Triaz has around 350 employees.
 It is a leading company within the natural and ethical trading business.
 Triaz stands for the harmony of ecological, economic and social responsibility.
 Core Competence is trading with products that support sustainable living within the everyday lives of the customers.
 The Triaz Group operates in Germany, Switzerland, Austria and The Netherlands.

 The former Panda mail order company is another eco-trader within the Group.
 Like Waschbär, Vivanda offers products designed for all areas of life of outstanding and long lasting quality.
-They are produced preferably according to ecological standards.
+They are produced according to sustainable standards.
 The twice yearly published catalogues offer a range of products including trendy and combinable fashion made of natural and functional/synthetic fibres, plus size fashion, outdoor and sportswear, cosmetics, household products and furniture.